p1ngwin/whmcs-slovenian-translation/README.md

 * push to GitHub, to that new branch
 * issue a pull request on GitHub

-Opozorilo: s prispevanjem popravkov v ta repozitorij se strinjate, da so ti popravki na voljo upravljalcu tega repozitorija pod MIT licenco.
+Opozorilo: s prispevanjem svojih popravkov v ta repozitorij se strinjate, da so ti popravki na voljo upravljalcu tega repozitorija (in svetu) pod MIT licenco.